 The history of Prosciutto Toscano PDO dates back to the Etruscans.
 There were even laws for pork processing in the time of Carlo Magno.
 However, it was during the XV century, under the rule of the Medici, that the production stages of Tuscan ham became standardised, with regulations that are still in force today.
 Still in the XV century, the Ufficiali di Grascia (literally translated as the Officers of Grease), an elected body of Florentine tradesmen, were appointed to control the application of “right pricing” and to monitor the observance of the production regulations.

 Prosciutto Toscano PDO should be kept in a cool, dry and well-ventilated place, preferably in a cellar, and should be covered with cling film or aluminum foil after cutting.
-Prosciutto Toscano PDO can be eaten on its own or served with unsalted Tuscan bread; it is also an ideal ingredient for the preparation of delicious dishes such as “Tuscan Rose Salad”, which is a mix of radicchio and whipped ricotta cheese with aromatic herbs.
+Prosciutto Toscano PDO can be eaten on its own or served with Pane Toscano PDO, an unsalted bread; it is also an ideal ingredient for the preparation of delicious dishes such as “Tuscan Rose Salad”, which is a mix of radicchio and whipped ricotta cheese with aromatic herbs.

 The climate of the region has influenced the trimming process used for Prosciutto Toscano PDO, which leaves a wider product in a “V” shape, facilitating the penetration of the salt.
 Its characteristic strong flavour is due not only to the salt, but also to the use of typical fresh Tuscan herbs, such as garlic, rosemary, juniper and myrtle.